-When God created Adam he created him perfect, upright and in His own image.
-The law was written on Adam’s conscience.
+When God created Adam He created him perfectly, upright and in His own image.
+The law was written in Adam’s conscience.
 God, by His grace, has supplied us with a conscience.
 We are all born with an innate knowledge of good and evil.
 Sin can harden our conscience but with His goodness, we have the Bible “to be a lamp unto our feet and a light unto our path” (Psalm 119:105).
-When speaking of the gentiles, the apostle Paul says “the work of the law written in the hearts, their conscience also bearing witness, and their thoughts of the mean while accusing or else excusing one another” (Romans 2:15).
+When speaking of the Gentiles, the apostle Paul says “the work of the law written in the hearts, their conscience also bearing witness, and their thoughts of the mean while accusing or else excusing one another” (Romans 2:15).

 No man can keep any of the commandments perfectly.
-We are all so polluted with sin, however that does not give us way to blatantly disregard and ignore any of the commandments.
-Our salvation is not of keeping the commandments but rather keeping the commandments is a fruit of our salvations.
+We are all so polluted with sin, however, that does not give us a way to blatantly disregard and ignore any of the commandments.
+Our salvation is not of keeping the commandments but rather keeping the commandments is a fruit of our salvation.
 Love the commandments, keep them and give all the glory to God.

 The Fourth Commandment